Abhayaj247/Assignment-Submission-Portal/README.md

         "status": "String",                   // Status of the assignment: "Pending", "Accepted", or "Rejected" "createdAt": "Date"                   // Date when the assignment was created }

+## 9. Testing the Application

+Here’s how to use Postman to test the application:

+- ##  Register User:
+    -   First, use the User Registration endpoint to create a new user.
+This will store the user’s information (name, email, password) in the database.
+    - The password will be hashed before storage.
+- ## Login User:
+    - To authenticate, send a POST request to ```/api/users/login``` with the user's email and password.
+    - If successful, the server will respond with a JWT token.
+You need to store this token, as it will be required for subsequent requests to protected routes (e.g., uploading assignments).
+- ## User Upload Assignment:
+    - Use the Upload Assignment endpoint to upload assignments.
+Ensure you pass the correct ```adminId``` in the request body.
+- ## Register a new Admin:
+    - Use the Admin Registration endpoint to create an admin.
+- ## Login Admin:
+    - Use the Admin Login endpoint to log in and receive a JWT token.
+    - The token should be passed in the Authorization header as ```<token>``` for subsequent requests.
+- ## Accept/Reject Assignment:
+    - Use the Accept Assignment and Reject Assignment endpoints as an admin to manage the tasks.

+## 10. Validation and Error Handling

+- Input Validation: Both admin and user registration use Zod schemas for input validation.
+If any input is invalid, a detailed error response will be returned.
+- JWT Authentication: All protected routes require authentication.
+Make sure to include the JWT token in the ```Authorization``` header when accessing these routes.
+-
+## 11. Possible Errors

+- Missing Token: If you try to access a protected route without the ```Authorization``` header, you will get a ```401 Unauthorized``` error.
+- Invalid Credentials: If the login credentials are incorrect, you will get a ```400 Bad Request``` error.
+- Validation Error: If the input data does not pass validation, you will receive a ```400 Bad Request``` error with details of the validation issues.